Astragalus (Astragalus membranaceus) is a type of flowering plant. The root has been used for centuries in traditional Chinese Medicine (TCM).

 Login for details - Diabetes.
 It is unclear if oral or intravenous astragalus is beneficial for diabetes.

 Login for details - Diabetic nephropathy.
 It is unclear if intravenous astragalus is beneficial for diabetic nephropathy.
-There is insufficient reliable information about the clinical effects of oral astragalus for this condition.

 Login for details - Diabetic retinopathy.
 It is unclear if oral astragalus is beneficial for diabetic retinopathy.